dp119/unix/README.md

-# <h1> Useful Commands for day-to-day activities #
+# <h1> Useful Unix Commands for day-to-day activities #

-Command to copy directory or a filename from one machine to another.
-Below command works on the source machine
+# <h2> Command to copy directory or a filename from one machine to another.
+Below command works on the source machine #

 scp -r directory|filename username@machine:targetpath
 scp -r logs chkuat02@chkuatap009:~/